EUROPE MARKETS: European Stocks Drop As Trump Worries Rattle Markets

 European stocks fell Wednesday, keying off losses in U.S. stock futures seen as driven by political worries over U.S. President Donald Trump.

-Concerns grew after The New York Times reported that Trump had asked James Comey, then director of the Federal Bureau of Investigation, to stop his investigation into links between Trump's associates and Russian officials (http://www.marketwatch.com/story/us-stock-futures-under-pressure-amid-fresh-concerns-over-trump-2017-05-17).
+Concerns grew after The New York Times reported that Trump in February asked James Comey, then-director of the Federal Bureau of Investigation, to stop his investigation into links between Trump's associates and Russian officials (http://www.marketwatch.com/story/us-stock-futures-under-pressure-amid-fresh-concerns-over-trump-2017-05-17).

 "Given that the 'Trump trade' is one of the main reasons the market has been able to break records of late, it is understandable that the scandal engulfing the U.S. government would be of some concern to investors," said Spreadex financial analyst Connor Campbell, in a note.